HackSouth/hacksouth.github.io/_posts/2020-12-10 Is that you Hack South? Is this me?.md

 Got the moneys?
 Think about contributing to boosting the server or make a donation when we are fully set up with the foundation.

 Most importantly, **Have fun, learn something and Hack the Planet, on the South side!**

+## Special Thanks

+I would personally like to thank all our Humans, Honorable Members, CTF Crew, Mods and Staff members.
+Without you, I would just be talking to myself, and that would be weird.
+I also want to give a special thanks to our resident El'Presidente.
+Studying full time and still always being their to fix my mistakes.
+We have all got through a tough year, and the wounds of it will continue into 2021, but we can hope for the best and that things get better.
+Here is to making many friends of no faces.
+Have a fantastic festive season, be careful on the roads, wear your mask and dont be a stranger.